daniellanner/colour-picker/README.md

 # colour-picker

-Mobile UI interaction concept I developed a while ago and then decided to polish and publish on Dribbble.
+Mobile UI interaction concept I developed a while ago and then decided to screencap and publish on Dribbble.

 ## Getting Started

 This is a very simple scene using mobile touch interactions to edit a color value.
-The project is done with Unity 2018.4.17f1 and written in .NET4.X environment.
+The project is done with Unity 2018.4.17f1 and written in .NET 4.X environment.
-Give the example.

 ## License